Other Massage Therapy Articles You May Like

 Individual workshop courses in basic hydrotherapy may take as few as 15 hours.
 Some approaches may require longer study—basic colonic hydrotherapy training takes 100 hours or more.

-You can research physical therapist and massage therapist salaries by state here:
+You can research physical therapist salaries by state here:

 It might interest you to know that specialized knowledge such as hydrotherapy training can make you more marketable and add to your salary—a practitioner might earn as much as $75 to $120 per hour for a single session.